Knoxville and Maryville, TN

 Should I have my tooth extracted?

-At Crestview Dental Care, our primary goal is to help you maintain a healthy mouth—even if it means removing a permanent tooth that cannot be saved.
-When you have a problematic tooth, we recommend treatment options to help restore your tooth, if possible.
+At Crestview Dental Care, our primary goal is to help you maintain healthy teeth and gums—even if it means removing a permanent tooth that is beyond saving.
+When you have a problematic tooth, we recommend treatment options to help restore it, if possible.
 However, if your tooth is beyond repair, we may need to extract it.
 A consultation is the best method of determining whether or not a tooth extraction is necessary.
 Each potential extraction is evaluated on a case-by-case basis.

 Some of the most common reasons to have a tooth extracted are: